Top 6 Beaches in the Highlands of Scotland

 Nairn’s Central Beach has beautiful pristine white sands, backed by low dunes, and the climate is remarkably temperate for the Highlands.
 The harbour is filled with pleasure boats and the water is filled with sea life (even dolphins!)
 The beach’s abundance of facilities and amenities makes it a beauty of a beach to visit with the family in the summer.

 Nairn’s central beach is an extremely popular place in the summer months.
-But, its eastern beach tends to attract less attention and is a popular spot for surfers and other water sport enthusiasts.
+But, its eastern beach tends to attract less attention and is a popular spot for surfers and other water sports enthusiasts.

 Where is Nairn Beach?